Female representation remains low in US statehouses, particularly Democrats in the South

 Many male-dominant statehouses have enacted strict abortion bans in GOP-controlled states since the U.S. Supreme Court overturned Roe v.
 Wade in 2022.
 For many female lawmakers, this trend has meant sharing deeply personal stories surrounding abortion and childbirth.

-In South Carolina, the abortion debate resulted in an unlikely coalition of women banding together to filibuster a near-total abortion ban.
-The five female senators — three Republicans, two Democrats and one independent — quickly became known as the “sister senators" as they took turns describing pregnancy complications, the dangers surrounding limited access to contraceptives and the reproductive system.
+In South Carolina, the abortion debate resulted in an unlikely coalition of five women senators banding together to filibuster a near-total abortion ban.
+The group took turns describing pregnancy complications, the dangers surrounding limited access to contraceptives and the reproductive system.
+The chamber has since gained a sixth female senator, raising the total to three Republicans, two Democrats and one independent.
+Together they are known as the “sister senators.”

-Their actions were met with praise from national leaders, but at home, the consequences have been swift.
-The Republican women received censures and promises of primary challenges in this year's elections.
+The actions of the original five were met with praise from national leaders, but at home, the consequences have been swift.
+The Republican women received censures and promises of primary challenges in this year’s elections.

 Women also have championed gun policy, education, health care, and housing proposals.

-Note: This story was first published on March 9, 2024.
-It was updated on March 10, 2024, to correct the number of female state senators in South Carolina.
-There are currently six, not five. ___